iTwin/itwinjs-core/docs/bis/intro/physical-hierarchy-organization.md

 ## Organization Strategy

 ### Motivations

+***Start of alternate complete content for this section***

+BIS defines a data model that shared by a growing set of applications and services.
+Many of these applications and service read and/or write `PhysicalModel` data.
+There are two choices to ensure that these applications and services will be coordinated:
+ - Require every application and service to work with any data organization.
+ - Specify a data organization which applications and services should read and write.

+ The second option has been chosen for BIS as it is the more practical solution.

+***End of alternate complete content for this section***

 The high-level goals - sometimes conflicting - of *an* organization for the `PhysicalModel` hierarchy are to:
 - Allow the users to organize their data in a way that is helpful to them.